Gauging tensor networks with belief propagation: Conclusion

 \section{Conclusion}

-In this work we have demonstrated how belief propagation (BP) can be used to bring an arbitrary tensor network state (TNS) into a gauge commonly used in the tensor network literature --- which we refer to as the `Vidal' gauge but has previously been referred to as the `super-orthogonal' or `quasi-canonical' gauge --- where multiple local orthogonality conditions are (approximately) satisfied.
-We also showed that it can be viewed as a simplified version of a gauging method previously introduced in Ref. \cite{Ran2012, Phien2015}.
+In this work we have demonstrated how belief propagation (BP) can be used to bring an arbitrary tensor network state (TNS) into a gauge commonly used in the tensor network literature --- which we refer to as the Vidal gauge but has previously been referred to as the super-orthogonal or quasi-canonical gauge --- where multiple local orthogonality conditions are (approximately) satisfied.
+We showed that it can be viewed as a simplified version of a gauging method previously introduced in Refs. \cite{Ran2012, Phien2015}.
 We have benchmarked our `belief propagation gauging' algorithm, demonstrating that it can be faster than existing algorithms for reaching the Vidal gauge.
 Additionally, we demonstrated the application of our new gauging algorithm to improving the accuracy of simple update gate evolution of TNS.
-Finally, we demonstrated --- by gauging small periodic systems --- gauging of infinite tensor network states with our algorithm and how this can be used to make approximate measurements corresponding to the thermodynamic limit.
-Our new BP gauging method has a number of practical advantages over previous ones, besides being faster.
-Because it is primarily based on BP, a well-established method, optimized BP implementations as well as algorithmic advancements (like the recent \cite{Pancotti2023}) can be repurposed for the application of gauging TNS.
+We also discussed `block BP gauging' which involves performing belief propagation gauging on a partition tensor network.
+We showed an example of block BP gauging in the context of the contraction of a TNS and a tensor network operator (TNO), and we argued that it has additional efficiency advantages in this context over currently available gauging methods because it can more effectively make use of a partitioned tensor network structure, which is utilized in the recent Ref. \cite{begušić2023}.
+Finally, we demonstrated --- by gauging small periodic systems --- how to gauge infinite tensor network states with our algorithm and how this can be used to make approximate measurements corresponding to the thermodynamic limit.
+Our new BP gauging method has a number of potential advantages over previous ones, in addition to the ones mentioned above.
+Because it is primarily based on BP, a well established method, optimized BP implementations as well as algorithmic advancements to BP (like the recent \cite{Pancotti2023}) and generalizations of BP \cite{GeneralizedBeliefPropagation, BeliefPropagation3, TensorNetworkBeliefPropagation3} can be repurposed for the application of gauging and truncating TNS.
 Additionally, the BP algorithm is very simple and is based only on tensor contractions (whereas previous gauging methods interspersed tensor contractions and factorizations).
-Therefore it is simpler to implement, optimize, and should be more straightforward to implement efficiently on specialized hardware like GPUs or TPUs \cite{Ganahl2022}, where tensor contractions generally have bigger speedups than factorizations compared to CPUs.
-On a theoretical level, it would be interesting to investigate connections between various TNS gauging proposals (for example \cite{Haghshenas2019, Zaletel2020, Lubasch2014a, Evenbly2018, Acuaviva2022}) and explore if there is a more unified picture based on tensor contraction, in anology to the close connection that is now established between the belief propagation contraction algorithm and the Vidal gauge.
+Therefore it is simpler to implement, optimize, and should be more straightforward to effectively make use of specialized hardware like GPUs or TPUs \cite{Ganahl2022}, where tensor contractions generally have bigger speedups than factorizations compared to CPUs.
+On a theoretical level, it would be interesting to investigate connections between various TNS gauging proposals (for example \cite{Haghshenas2019, Zaletel2020, Lubasch2014a, Evenbly2018, Acuaviva2022}) and explore if there is a more unified picture based on tensor contraction, in anology to the close connection that is now established between the belief propagation tensor network contraction algorithm and standard tensor network gauges.